Pay Per Click (PPC) advertising in its simplest form:

 PPC for lead generation should focus on cost per lead, close rates, cost per acquisition, life time value and return on investment.

-Businesses use PPC to acquire users.
+Businesses that acquire users.

 PPC for user acquisition involves SaaS companies, social networks, content websites, and mobile applications.

-The focus should be cost per acquisition, average revenue per user, lifetime value, and
+The focus should be cost per acquisition, average revenue per user, lifetime value, and churn.

 The most strategic way to use PPC is to deliver content best suited to where users sit in the funnel.